emqxarchive/emqx-enterprise-docs-en/config.rst

 Config Files
 ------------

-Linux: If EMQ X is installed using RPM or DEB package, or cloud installation using Image, the config files are located in '/etc/emqx/':
+Linux: If EMQ X is installed through a RPM or DEB package, or through an cloud Image, the config files are located in '/etc/emqx/':

 +----------------------------+-----------------------------------------------------+
 | Config file                | Description                                         |